plone/training/volto/intro.rst

 What to expect
 ==============

-At the end of the course you'll know how to create a custom website using Volto.
+At the end of the course you will know how to create a custom website using Volto.

 .. _intro-documentation-label: